Colorado-School-of-Mines-Robotics-Club/SpaceGrantEngine/README.md

 for someone to work on.
 (See the other workflow files in the .github folder)

 ## Using the Makefile
-`make help`
-Displays all possible commands for utilizing the Makefile.
+`make help` Displays all possible commands for utilizing the Makefile.

 The most used commands for typical work will be

 `make` or `make all` (they are equivalent)

-`make ci`
+`make ci` or `make check` (check also runs the ROS tests which are known to fail, for now)

-`make` or `make all` both build the package and allow importing "sgengine" in Python.
+`make` or `make all` Both build the package and allow importing "sgengine" in Python.

-`make ci` will run the continous integration and let you know if there are any linting errors.
+`make ci` Will run the continous integration and let you know if there are any linting errors.
 These errors should be fixed before a pull request is opened to main, but are fine for the testing and development phase.